AveryFerrante/launchpad-frame/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.6.

+This is a web application aimed at allowing users to create / share / manage online picture frames with groups of friends and family.
+A user can create a new frame, invite others to join the frame, and begin uploading pictures!
+Then, a user may select a frame and put it in viewing mode, allowing the pictures in the frame to cycle on the screen (recommended to put the site in full screen).
+Still under lots of construction.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.